decentraland/old-documentation/_posts/sdk-reference/2018-01-08-tsx-coding-guide.md

 ## Define custom data types

-You can define your own custom data type, these are useful for using with variables that can only capable of having certain values in your scene.
-Using these makes your code more readable, and it’s better than setting the variable as a string because the code editor you use provides autocomplete options and validation.
+You can define your own custom data type in a *.tsx* file, these are useful for using with variables that are only capable of holding certain values in your scene.
+Using custom types makes your code more readable.
+If you’re working with an advanced code editor like Visual Studio Code or Atom, it also makes writing your code easier since the code editor provides autocomplete options and validation.

 {% raw %}
 ```tsx